-PARALUTION is an open source library for sparse iterative methods with special focus on multi-core and accelerator technology such as GPUs.
+PARALUTION is library for sparse iterative methods with special focus on multi-core and accelerator technology such as GPUs, it comes with dual license model - open-source GPLv3 and commercial.
 The software provides fine-grained parallel solvers and preconditioners which can utilize the modern multi-/many-core devices.
 Based on C++, it provides a generic and flexible design allowing a seamless integration with other scientific software packages.

 - OpenMP and CUDA support

 - Portable code and results across all hardware

 - Various iterative solvers and preconditioners

 - Generic and robust design

 - Detailed documentation

 The iterative solvers are built on the generic interface and can be performed on every backend available on your system.

 - Fixed-Point iteration - Jacobi, Gauss-Seidel, Symmetric Gauss-Seidel, SOR and SSOR